djeada/CMake-Examples/README.md

 When dealing with a large number of files, using command line commands for compilation becomes almost impossible.
 Instead, you can use configuration files to define which files to compile and with which flags.

-Example of Makefile for our project with three files (main.c code.c code.h):
+An example of Makefile for our project with three files (main.c code.c code.h):

 ```make
 CC=gcc